lorenzojkrl/baby-graph/README.md

 A GraphQL service is created by defining types and fields on those types, then providing functions for each field on each type.

+On the other side, REST is resource-based.
+Every resource, for example a book, has its own address which identifies it, for example /books/42.
+All operations done to the resource are done with HTTP requests to its URL.
+The action depends on the HTTP method used.

+GraphQL forms a query describing the data wanted, and sends it to the API with an HTTP POST request.
+Unlike REST, all GraphQL queries are sent to the same address, and their type is POST.

 ## Some definitions:

 ### [Fields](https://graphql.org/learn/queries/#fields)